Turquoise Stone: A North Star Gem

 Well-silicified turquoise resists both abrasion and discoloration from the absorption of skin oils.
 North Star Turquoise, which is unusually well-silicified and contains traces of corundum (aluminum oxide, Mohs hardness 9.0), actually attains a Mohs hardness of 6.5 or higher.

-North Star turquoise is completely natural and has the documentation to back it up.
-Stone Group Laboratories, a leading gem-testing laboratory, has subjected it to X-ray-fluorescence, raman, fourier-transform-infrared, and ultraviolet-visible-near-infra-red-spectroscopy analyses.
+North Star turquoise stone is completely natural and has the documentation to back it up.
+Stone Group Laboratories, a leading gem-testing laboratory, has subjected it to X-ray-fluorescence, raman, Fourier-transform-infrared, and ultraviolet-visible-near-infra-red-spectroscopy analyses.
 By revealing chemical composition, molecular structure, and bonding characteristics, these tests can detect the presence of plant dyes, epoxy stabilizers, and potassium compounds that are the “fingerprints” of turquoise treatment.

-All North Star turquoise is accompanied by a Stone Group Laboratories statement attesting to the fact that it is untreated.
+All North Star turquoise stone is accompanied by a Stone Group Laboratories statement attesting to the fact that it is untreated.
 Clint and Louisa also maintain direct control over all aspects, from mining to marketing.

-Turquoise Tumblers
+Turquoise Stone Tumblers

 This composite pendant has